input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

             - it decodes the `AtalaOpration` from the long form DID suffix,
             - run the validations described for a `CreateDIDOperation`
                 - if validations fail, the node will return an error
-                - if the validations are successfull, the node returns the information that would be generated in its internal map if the node would process the effect of the `CreateDIDOperation` with the difference that there would add no timestamp information (this is becuase the decoded operation has no associated timestamp)
+                - if the validations are successfull, the node returns the information that would be generated in its internal map if the node would process the effect of the `CreateDIDOperation` with the difference that there would add no timestamp information (this is because the decoded operation has no associated timestamp)

 In order to transform this returned information to a DID document, we do as follows.
 - From the list of public keys' information, extract the keys that have no revocation timestamps associated to them.
 - From the list of services' information:
-    - take the services' id that have extract one type and service endpoints list with no revocation data attach to them
+    - take the services' id that have extract one type and service endpoints list with no deletion data attach to them
-    - construct a list of services that have the mentioned `id`s as `id` and add as `type` and `service_endpoints`, the corresponding only elements that have no revocation time associated to them.
+    - construct a list of services that have the mentioned `id`s as `id` and add as `type` and `service_endpoints`, the corresponding only elements that have no deletion time associated to them.
 This leaves us with a list of active keys, and a list of active services.

 **Constructing a JSON-LD DID document**